Jump to recipe · Print recipe

 2. baking the wings at a low temperature first, which melts the fat under the skin (which also means less calories!), then cranking it right up to crisp up the skin.

-The combination of crispy wings tossed in a hot, buttery sauce served with a side of blue cheese dip and celery is genius.
-I remember the first time I tried it, I squinted at the celery sticks and thought “who would bother with them”.
-But they do!
+…..and serve with a side of Blue Cheese Dip.
+Oh – and celery.
+Crispy wings, spicy buttery Buffalo Sauce, the earthy creamy blue cheese dip and fresh crunchy celery is a magical combination.
+I don’t know who discovered it, but they deserve a Nobel Prize.
+I remember the first time I tried it, I squinted at the celery sticks and thought, “who would bother with them?”.
+But they work!
 It’s like the perfect way to reboot your taste buds in between each wing!!

-- 4 lb / 2 kg chicken wings
+- 4 lb / 2 kg chicken wings, wingettes & drumettes (Note 1a)

 - 2 tbsp baking powder (NOT baking soda / bi-carb soda)